-The_BPBCC, on behalf of CMD item rate / contractorState P.W.D./ other State P.W.D. & Central Government / PSU or any Agency of National or International repute
+1. The_BPBCC, on behalf of CMD invites item rate / percentage rate bids from the eligible and approved contractor registered with State P.W.D./ other State P.W.D. & Central Government / PSU or any Agency of National or International repute for each of the following works.